 - Metering tip charts are provided with water thin chemicals as a reference.
 Thicker chemicals will require a larger metering tip than indicated in the chart.

-Debris from new piping
+Debris from water supply

 - Install an air and/or water filter to prevent debris from entering the unit.